-In the months from June to September you’ll have the best chance of spotting them as 20,000 migrate along the New South Wales coastline.
+In the months from June to September, you’ll have the best chance of spotting them as 20,000 migrate along the NSW coastline.

 Someone who has a passion for wildlife cannot miss an opportunity like this to see these magnificent creatures in the wild.